LeaderPortfolio

 Early Life

 Forrest Lee Preston was born on March 22, 1933, in Massachusetts.
-His father, Benjamin M. Preston, was a Seventh-day Adventist pastor.
-Forrest was raised in a religious household and attended Adventist schools.
-He initially intended to become a medical doctor and became a certified X-Ray technician.
+His father was a Seventh-day Adventist pastor.
+Preston's early ambition was to become a medical doctor, and he trained as a certified X-ray technician.
+However, his path took an unexpected turn, leading him to the healthcare industry in a different capacity.

 Rise to Success